pwaring/komodo-build/README.md

 LD_LIBRARY_PATH=${HOME}/kmd/lib ${HOME}/kmd/bin/kmd
 ```

+Pass the `-e` option to run Komodo as an emulator.
+Jimulator should be used by default as it is built as part of Komodo.

 Under Cygwin, you will need to run the above through an X server terminal,
 as opposed to the standard Cygwin terminal.